 Professor Vasan and his team will be conducting animal trials on 8 promising new vaccines.
 They hope to discover not only if the drugs work, but also how to administer them, and the correct dosage.
 Once Professor Vasan and the team have completed their trials, the vaccines can be tested on humans.

 York is also at the forefront of other areas of the global coronavirus response.
 In January 2020, a York academic co-authored a report on research during global health emergencies.
 The World Health Organisation (WHO) is now using the report to inform its guidelines on coronavirus research.

 The guidelines are an important tool for establishing research best practice, ensuring countries share information and that ethical standards are upheld.

 Alongside its global efforts, the University of York is also fighting the pandemic on a more local level.
 As well as donating much-needed food, disposable gloves and sterile needles to the NHS, the University has also started an emergency fund to support its students.

 Thanks to generous donations from alumni and supporters of the University, the Emergency Student Support Fund will offer bursaries of up to £500 to students experiencing financial difficulties because of the coronavirus outbreak.

 These are just some examples of how our partner universities are leading the way in the worldwide coronavirus response.

-Remember to check the blog again soon to see how our other partner universities are responding to the outbreak: next time we'll be covering Arizona State University, the University of Birmingham, and Pace University.
+Remember to check the blog again soon to see how our other partner universities are responding to the outbreak: next time we’ll be covering Pace University in the USA and the University of Birmingham in the UK.